 In general, officers may use reasonable force to lawfully seize evidence and to prevent the destruction of evidence.
 However, officers are discouraged from using force solely to prevent a person from swallowing evidence or contraband.
 In the instance when force is used, officers should not intentionally use any technique that restricts blood flow to the head, restricts respiration or which creates a reasonable likelihood that blood flow to the head or respiration would be restricted.
-Officers are encouraged to use techniques and methods taught by the Cheney Police Department for this specific purpose.
+In the event of a suspected overdose, officers shouldimmediately request medical assistance to respond to the scene and advise dispatch and/or medical responders of the relevant details.